Want to raise a veggie eater? Tempt your child with these 7 veggie dips for kids.

-And, if the dip is nutritious, it’s a bonus!
+And, if the veggie dip for kids is nutritious, it’s a bonus!

-Kids love to dip.
 Try these homemade veggie dips to tempt your child to eat more veggies.
 There’s a variety here, so feel free to pick and choose!

 Blending high protein cottage cheese and herbs not only makes for a flavorful combination, it will also offer up a stick-to-your-ribs punch of protein.
 The result?
 Fewer requests for extra snacks.